Equitable Journalism

 News and Information Ecosystems

-The News and Information Ecosystems initiative supports the evolution of local news in the United States.
-This is accomplished through building more vibrant ecosystems and equitable networks across the nation.
-As a result, people can rely on local news to help them make decisions and take action in their lives, making news and information a core civic infrastructure.
+The News and Information Ecosystems initiative supports the evolution of local news in the United States by building more vibrant ecosystems and equitable networks across the nation.
+As a result, people can rely on local news to help them make decisions and act — in their lives, making news and information a core civic infrastructure.

 Learn about how we're supporting local news